MemDawg26/Programs/README.md

 The main differences between train and train2 is that train2:
 - uses six files instead of just the phishing_email.csv
 - does not use the custom clean function and instead replaces all NaN's with "" (empty strings)
-#### *Important note about MultinomialNB from scikit: You can not have NaN
+#### *Important note about MultinomialNB from scikit: It does not accept NaN, so they have to go!
-So, in train.py, you see that this is not something we really have to worry about, but we do clean the data with a clean funciton.
-In train2.py, I took a different approach and instead, for each attribute, I filled all NaN positions with "".
+So, in train.py, you see that this is not something we really have to worry about, but we do clean the data with a clean function.
+In train2.py, I took a different approach and instead, for each attribute, I filled all NaN positions with empty strings.

 One thing I also found is that having a URL does not have much influence on the decision-making of the model, so I exclude it from the training data in train2.py.
 You should see that I only considered the sender, the subject, and the body.
 Date/time is also irrelevant, as you are not necessarily more likely to receive spam on any specific day.
 Though you could argue months like December or June may see more ads from department stores and sports + outdoors.
 Nonetheless, my model worked out fine enough without it.

-So, for my train2.py, I only considered the sender, the subject, and the body.
 If you are using the phishing_email.csv file like in train.py, you don't really have to mess around too much with the data.
 You just create your vectors and plug them into the functions, quick and easy.
 You may notice some extra random code in my train.py.
 This is code I wrote to get very specific output for my AI class project.
 You can disregard, but it essentially shows the probabilities for the top 10 words associated with spam emails from this dataset.
 In short, the probability, logarithmic probability, and influence score are just a few different ways to visualize how particular words play a role in the model's decision making.

 Other than that, there is not too much to say about the model.
-Hopefully, my comments within the code are detailed enough to somewhat give an understanding of each step.
+Hopefully, my comments within the code are detailed enough to somewhat provide an explanation for each step.

+## Training and Testing Results
+### Here is the classification report for train2.py:

+Accuracy: 0.9786034670869196
+Classification Report:

+              precision    recall  f1-score   support

+           0       0.97      0.99      0.98      7935
+           1       0.99      0.97      0.98      8563

+    accuracy                           0.98     16498
+   macro avg       0.98      0.98      0.98     16498
+weighted avg       0.98      0.98      0.98     16498

+### And for train2.py:

+Accuracy: 0.9794520547945206
+Classification Report:

+              precision    recall  f1-score   support

+           0       0.97      0.99      0.98      7897
+           1       0.99      0.97      0.98      8601

+    accuracy                           0.98     16498
+   macro avg       0.98      0.98      0.98     16498
+weighted avg       0.98      0.98      0.98     16498

+As we can see, there was very slight improvement on train2.py.

 ## Building spam_app.py
 You may have noticed in both train.py and train2.py that there is a section of code at the bottom that appears to be writing to some files.
 Specifically, these are joblib files that store the states of the trained model and vectorization.
-Imagine after you trained your model, you wanted to deploy the model or take user input to check your own emails for spam/phishing.
-Well, if you ran had to train the model every time you wanted to check an email, it would get tiresome having to wait a minute or two before you can even input anything.
+Imagine that after you trained your model, you wanted to deploy the model or take user input to check your own emails for spam/phishing.
+Well, if you had to train the model every time you wanted to check an email, it would get tiresome having to wait a minute or two before you can even input anything.